Temporarily Minimize the Appearance of Dynamic Wrinkles and More in Denver

 - excessive underarm sweating

-Routine applications by experienced physicians have also led to the development of many other safe and established uses that Dr. Cohen has written extensively on, including:
+Routine BOTOX® applications by experienced physicians have also led to the development of many other safe and established uses on which Dr. Cohen has lectured and actually published extensively, including:

 - lifting the eyebrows

 - smoothing lines around the lips and mouth

 - minimizing excessive sweating in other areas (palms, soles, forehead/scalp)

 What is BOTOX®?

 Muscles contract when they receive a signal to do so via a specialized cell known as a neuron.
 BOTOX® blocks contractions in wrinkle-forming muscles by disrupting this typical flow of neuron-signaling.
 BOTOX® has a similar effect on blocking glands, such as those that produce sweat (especially in the underarm area).
 This is why BOTOX® is known as a “neuromodulator.”

 The key ingredient in BOTOX® is a purified form of botulinum protein.
 Once injected into a targeted muscle, it works to suppress contractions for months at a time.
 Because neuromodulators are such effective blockers of muscle activity, injectors must be thoroughly trained in their proper handling, use, and regions of delivery.
 Dr. Cohen, as well as our team of Board-Certified Dermatologists, are all very well trained in all of these aspects of injecting BOTOX®.
 At our offices, only doctors inject BOTOX®.